 The University of Maryland is ideally suited for such a program, given our proximity to the nation’s capital and our faculty and administrators’ connections to global change-makers.

-The program launched fall 2013, and currently offers four Global Fellows tracks: Responses to Global Challenges, Science Diplomacy, Critical Regions and International Relations and U.S. Diplomacy.
+The program launched fall 2013, and currently offers five Global Fellows tracks: Responses to Global Challenges, Science Diplomacy, Critical Regions & International Relations, U.S. Diplomacy, and International Security & Intelligence.

 - A three-credit fall seminar, based on global leadership and

 policy and designed particularly for Global Fellows in Washington, D.C.

 A spring internship in a foreign embassy office, federal agency,